fcastellanomacias/3factorization/README.md

-# Factorization of morphisms between smooth threefolds (work in progress)
+# Factorization of birational morphisms between smooth threefolds (work in progress)

 Question: can every birational morphism between smooth projective threefolds be factored into smooth blowdowns and flops?